 Summary

 We performed a series of five experiments which incrementally build on the results of the prior to construct and validate our mechanistic CPDI model.
 The goal of the first experiment was to determine the range of distances from a receiver at which tags could be detected in a deep water environment.
 The observation of CPDI in the results of this experiment lead us to conduct a second range test in a shallow water setting to determine if CPDI effects persisted.
-From observations of the presence/absence of CPDI in experiments 1 and 2, we developed the mechanistic model for predicting CPDI using a simplified straight line ray-propagation model where direct and multipath arrivals are modeled as a function of sound speed, water depth, and relative receiver and tag positions.
+From observations of the presence/absence of CPDI in experiments 1 and 2, we developed the mechanistic model for predicting CPDI using a simplified straight-line ray-propagation model where direct and multipath arrivals are modeled as a function of sound speed, water depth, and relative receiver and tag positions.
 We initialized our mechanistic model with similar conditions from the results of experiments 1 and 2 and compared the respective presence and absence of CPDI during these experiments to the mechanistic model’s predictions.
 We then developed two further field experiments comparing CPDI observations with the mechanistic model’s predictions.
 Finally, we used playback of a recorded acoustic tag transmission in a controlled tank setting to confirm the hypothesis that arrivals occurring after the blanking interval result in missed detections (hence CPDI).
 The location of each of the four field experiments is shown in figure 4.
 Each experiment is described individually in greater detail in the sections that follow.

 Acoustic Telemetry System and Generalized Performance Analysis